Guide to oral GLP-1 medications for weight loss and diabetes

 • Rybelsus has a list price of $997.58 per month, but the exact amount paid is often much lower with health insurance.
 Plus, some people may qualify for the manufacturer savings offer, which can bring the cost to as little as $10 per month.

-• The Wegovy pill has a list price of $1,349.02 or cash price of $149–$299, depending on dose.
+• The Wegovy pill has a list price of $1,349.02 or a cash price of $149–$299, depending on dose.
 With commercial health insurance coverage, the Wegovy pill can cost as little as $25 per month.

 Bottom line